faizgemini109-afk/openscreen/README.md

+> [!Note]
+> OpenScreen is now archived and no longer maintained.
+For continued maintenance and development, a community-driven spin-off led by one of the core contributors is available here: https://github.com/EtienneLescot/openscreen

 > [!WARNING]
 > This started as a side project that blew up; not production grade and you'll hit bugs, but hopefully it covers what you need. **This project will soon be archived.**